Seattle Public Schools, 1862-2023: Alki Elementary School

 Alki Elementary School

-Children who grew up on Alki first attended the West Seattle School (see Lafayette).
+Although Alki, as this location came to be called, did not become the center of a new metropolis, the area has been continually inhabited since before the arrival of the Denny Party.
+In 1868, the Olsen family moved to Alki Point and the next year the Hansen family came.
+These Norwegian families stayed in the area for several generations.
+Children who grew up at Alki first attended the West Seattle School.
 From 1904 to 1909, those students rode a school wagon or walked on trails through the woods to reach their school.
 From 1909 to 1912, younger children went to a double portable on Carroll Street and Chilberg Avenue, the first Alki School.
-Children ate their lunches in an open shed in back of the school.
-When the weather was nice, classes were held on the long flight of stairs behind the school at the end of Carroll or in the madrona grove at the top of the stairs.
+Children ate lunch in an open shed in back of the school.
+When the weather was nice, classes were held on the long flight of stairs behind the school at the end of Carroll, or in the madrona tree grove at the top of the stairs.

-In 1953-54, an auditorium/lunchroom, a gymnasium, and six new classrooms were added.
+In 1953-1954, an auditorium/lunchroom, a gymnasium, and six new classrooms were added.
 The gym was larger than average, because it and an adjacent playfield were shared with the Seattle Parks Department.
-At the dedication ceremonies, held December 2, 1954, the PTA presented a play about the first settlers called "I Remember Alki".
+At the dedication ceremonies, held December 2, 1954, the PTA presented a play about the first settlers called “I Remember Alki.”
 The school reached its peak enrollment in 1958 with 620 pupils in grades K-6.
-In April 1965, an earthquake seriously damaged the three-story 1913 section of the building, but miraculously no one was injured.

-Because the jolt came before school opened, the pupils were still on the playground.
-The damage necessitated busing of the students to seven other West Seattle schools for the remainder of the school year.
-The 1954 additions were repaired and made ready for use.
-During the next two years, while construction was going on, eight of the classes met in portables placed on the nearby parks department field.
+In April 1965, an earthquake seriously damaged the three-story 1913 section of the building, but no one was injured.
+The jolt came before school opened and pupils were still on the playground outside.
+The damage necessitated busing of the students to seven other West Seattle schools for the remainder of the school year while the 1954 additions were repaired and made ready for use.
+During the next two years, while construction was ongoing, eight classes met in portables placed on the nearby parks department field.

-In 1987, Alki's test results were at an all-time low and the Seattle Post-Intelligencer listed it as one of 20 city schools needing drastic improvements.
+In 1987, Alki’s test results were at an all-time low and the Seattle Post-Intelligencer listed it as one of 20 city schools needing drastic improvements.
 The following year, Pat Sander took over as principal and began working with staff and parents on overhauling the school’s techniques, curriculum, and approach to education.
 The reading block was stretched from one hour to the entire morning.
 The next year the test results rose 12 percent.
-Then Stanford University’s innovative Accelerated Schools program, which attempts to accelerate the learning progress for each individual student, was instituted.
+Stanford University’s innovative Accelerated Schools program, which attempts to accelerate the learning progress for each individual student, was instituted.
 As a result, in 1992, Alki was selected as one of seven successful North American schools for a documentary film by the Agency for Instructional Technology.

-Name: Alki School
+Alki School

 Location: Northwest corner Carroll Street & Chilberg Avenue